jamesdk/ml-streaming-export-servlet/README.md

 -insert-get-output-row-by-URIs.xqy.xqy
 -insert-getURIs.xqy  ** modify this file first to use a query to pull relavent URIs on your test database

-Once these are loaded, open http://localhost:8080/MLExportServlet/startDemo.html in your browser.
+Once these are loaded, open [http://localhost:8080/MLExportServlet/startDemo.html](http://localhost:8080/MLExportServlet/startDemo.html) in your browser.
 Note: to get this feature to work, you'll have to set up an HTTP App Server on your ML instance to return the results of getURIs to the browser.
-But it does give you the flexibility to quickly pull different counts of URIs to test the servlet performance.
+It requires more configuration, but it does give you the flexibility to quickly pull different counts of URIs to test the servlet performance.